Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Proposed Approach

 \subsection{HRL: Bi-Level Formulation}

-Since~\eqref{eqn:eqn_1} considers an optimal lower level policy, we write it as the constrained optimization problem:
+We present our bi-level formulation by using~\eqref{eqn:eqn_1} and representing it as a constrained optimization problem assuming the lower level policy to be optimal:

-where $\mathcal{J}(\pi^{H}, \pi^{L}_{*}(\pi^{H}))$ is the higher level objective (cf. \eqref{eqn:eqn_1}) and $V^{L}(\pi^H)$ is the lower level value function, conditioned on higher level policy subgoals.
-Utilizing the recent advancements in the optimization literature~\citep{liu2022bome}, we consider the equivalent constrained optimization problem of \eqref{eqn:eqn_bi_level_objective} as:
+where $\mathcal{J}(\pi^{H}, \pi^{L}_{*}(\pi^{H}))$ is the higher level objective and $V^{L}(\pi^H)$ is the lower level value function, conditioned on higher level policy subgoals.
+Utilizing the recent advancements in the optimization literature~\citep{liu2022bome}, we represent \eqref{eqn:eqn_bi_level_objective} by equivalent constrained optimization problem:

 where, $V^{L}_{*}(\pi^H) = \max_{\pi_L}V^{L}(\pi^H)$.
 Notably, since the left-hand side of the inequality constraint is always non-positive due to the fact that $V^{L}(\pi^H) - V^{L}_{*}(\pi^H) \leq 0$, the constraint is satisfied only when $V^{L}(\pi^H) = V^{L}_{*}(\pi^H)$.
-Although the constraint in Eqn~\eqref{eqn:eqn_bi_level_objective_2} holds for all states $s$ and subgoals $g$, however, that would make the problem intractable.
+Although the constraint in~\eqref{eqn:eqn_bi_level_objective_2} holds for all states $s$ and subgoals $g$, however, enforcing it globally would make the problem intractable.
 Therefore, we relax the constraint by only considering the $(s_t,g_t)$ pairs traversed by the higher-level policy.
-Leveraging this relaxed constraint and replacing $\mathcal{J}(\pi^{H} \!, \pi^{L})$ from Eqn~\eqref{eqn:eqn_1}, we propose the following approximate Lagrangian objective
+Leveraging this relaxed constraint and replacing $\mathcal{J}(\pi^{H} \!, \pi^{L})$ from~\eqref{eqn:eqn_1}, we propose the following approximate Lagrangian objective

 We can use~\eqref{eqn:eqn_lagrangian} to solve the \texttt{HRL} policies for both higher and lower level, where $(i)$ the higher level policy learns to achieve the final goal and predict feasible subgoals to the lower level policy, and $(ii)$ the lower level policy learns to achieve the predicted subgoals.
-This will mitigate the issues of non-stationarity (\textbf{C1}) and infeasible subgoal generation (\textbf{C2}).
-However, directly optimizing~\eqref{eqn:eqn_lagrangian} requires knowledge of higher level reward function $r^{H}_{\pi^L}$ as a function of $\pi^L$, which is unavailable.
-Also as mentioned before, using RL to optimize the objective will be unstable.
+However, directly optimizing~\eqref{eqn:eqn_lagrangian} requires knowledge of higher level reward function $r^{H}_{\pi^L}$ which is a function of $\pi^L$, which is non-stationary.
+Further, using RL to optimize the objective may lead to unstable learning~\citep{rafailov2024direct}.